 - When offline, the basemap's coordinate system does not match the offline map.

-When you have a map open and My Location is on, displaying your location on the map, the Location Accuracy badge displays in the lower right corner of the map.
+When you have a map open and My Location is on, displaying your location on the map, the Location Accuracy badge displays in the lower left corner of the map.

 This indicates current horizontal accuracy as well as whether the current accuracy is below the location accuracy threshold required to use the GPS to collect data.
 If the horizontal accuracy is valid for data collection, the badge is green; if the accuracy is not good enough to use the GPS for data collection, the badge is red.
 If no positions have been received, dashes appear in the badge where the accuracy is supposed to display.
 If you are not receiving any position information and are using an external GPS receiver, first verify that your receiver is turned on and connected to Collector.
 Then see Use high-accuracy GPS for details about how to configure your GPS receiver with Collector.